jenkins-x/jx-docs/content/getting-started/boot.md

 #### Pre and Post Validation

-Before ny installation is attempted it runs the [jx step verify preinstall](/commands/jx_step_verify_preinstall/) command to check everything looks OK.
+Before any installation is attempted it runs the [jx step verify preinstall](/commands/jx_step_verify_preinstall/) command to check everything looks OK.
 If you are using Terraform (so that your 'jx-requirements.yml' file has `terraform: true`) it will fail if Terraform has not created the required cloud resources.
 Otherwise they are lazily created for you if they don't exist.

 Once the installation has completed the [jx step verify install](/commands/jx_step_verify_install/) command is run to verify your installation is valid.